 And they are also crucial for your baby’s proper development.
 “Cholesterol plays a role in baby’s brain, limb, and cellular development, and in healthy breast milk,” says Gundell.

 Most women shouldn’t worry about the natural increase in cholesterol.
-Usually, Gundell says, levels will drop back to their normal ranges within four to six weeks post-delivery.
-It’s chronic high cholesterol that elevates your risk of heart disease and stroke.
+Usually, levels will return to their normal ranges within four to six weeks post-delivery.
+It’s chronichigh cholesterol that elevates your risk of heart disease and stroke.

 If you have high cholesterol even before pregnancy, talk with your doctor.
-Because some cholesterol drugs like statins can’t be taken while pregnant, he or she will either change your medication or help you come up with other ways of managing your cholesterol.
+Because some cholesterol drugs may not be recommended during pregnancy, he or she will either change your medication or help you come up with other ways of managing your cholesterol.

 - eating more fiber

 - getting healthy fats like those derived from nuts and avocados

 - limiting fried foods and those high in saturated fats and sugars

 - adding omega-3-rich foods or supplements to your diet